-The gaps observed in Figure 27A are related to some PDS failures which prevented the usage of DORIS on NRT products.
-Almost all products have been recovered using FOS restituded orbit files (AUX FRO AX).
+All other gaps observed in Figure 27A are related to some PDS failures which prevented the usage of DORIS in NRT products or during data gaps as already shown in Section 7.3.1.
+Almost all products have been recovered using FOS restituted orbit files (AUX FRO AX).

-Figure 27A: Sea Level Anomalies Cycle 82 only MDSRs with valid DORIS Flag
+Figure 27A: Sea Level Anomalies Cycle 85 only MDSRs with valid DORIS Flag